 - Highlights to include:

-- Landmarks and towers including 30 St Mary Axe (aka The Gherkin) and Heron Tower
+- Iconic landmarks and towers including Battersea Power Station, The View from the Shard, 30 St Mary Axe (aka the Gherkin) and Tower 42

-- London's infrastructure revealed with the Institution of Civil Engineers - including boat tours to the Thames Barrier and beyond, engineering walks and site visits to major construction and engineering sites
+- London's infrastructure revealed with the Institution of Civil Engineers - including engineering walks and site visits to major construction and engineering sites

-- Over fifty Landscape related projects with the Landscape Institute
+- Nearly 50 projects with Landscape at their heart with the Landscape Institute

-- Planners, architects and engineers on how they create successful cities
+- Speak with planners, architects and engineers on how they create successful buildings and cities

-- Maggie's and Open House London Night Hike on Friday 21st September, an opportunity to see Open House architecture by night and raise money for Maggie's Cancer Caring Centers
+- Maggie's and Open House London 'Culture Crawl' on Friday 20 September – a moonlit walk through London with the opportunity to see Open House architecture and raise money for Maggie's Cancer Centres

 - Open House app for iphone from the appstore